DandyCodes/zeal/README.md

 })
 ```

-The ***Route.Response*** method can be passed an optional HTTP status code (200 OK is sent by default)
+The ***Route.Response*** method can be passed an optional HTTP status code (200 OK is sent by default).

 ## URL Parameters

-Embed ***zeal.RouteQuery*** in your route definition to define query parameters
+Embed ***zeal.RouteQuery*** in your route definition to define query parameters.

-Embed ***zeal.RoutePath*** to define path parameters
+Embed ***zeal.RoutePath*** to define path parameters.

-Parameter struct fields must begin with a capital letter to be accessed in the route - for example, 'Quiet'
+Parameter struct fields must begin with a capital letter to be accessed in the route - for example, 'Quiet':

 ```go
 type GetMenu struct {